-- 3.1.
-The platform is currently supported, managed and maintained by a team of staff from FAO, WHO and the Codex Secretariat, while national Codex Contact Points (CCPs) are responsible for gathering food safety and quality related information on their countries.
-Only CCPs are be able to upload information for their country. - 3.2.
-The information is uploaded and submitted by the CCP in two stages: i) a draft version, which is not visible to anyone outside, and ii) a published version, which is accessible to all, except for Part F (the self-assessment questions), which is kept confidential. - 3.3.
-CCPs have the possibility to access the platform all year round to update their profile, add or change information, and to decide when the information provided should be published (http://www.fao.org/fao-who-codexalimentarius/survey/).
+3.1.
+The platform is currently supported, managed, and maintained by a team of staff from FAO, WHO and the Codex Secretariat, while national Codex Contact Points (CCPs) are responsible for gathering information on their countries.
+Only CCPs are able to upload information for their country.
+The information is uploaded and submitted by the CCP in two stages: i) a draft version, which is not visible to anyone outside, and ii) a published version, which is accessible to all except for Part F (the self-assessment questions), which is kept confidential.